Zirou Qiu

 Research Experience

-• Working with a team of over 40 scientists from various domains such as CS, social science, and economics.
+• Working in a cross-disciplinary team with over 40 scientists from fields such as CS, social science, and economics.
+Developed communication, project management, and teamwork skills within a large group.

 • Developing large-scale frameworks for socio-technical system modeling and data analysis.